juliecherner/Linkdin_Auto_Bot_Client/README.md

 Home page for signed in users

-It has accsess for 3 lists:
+It has access for 3 lists:

 - All results of crawling
 - Results (latest) sorted by the date